Provar

 After switching to Console, type $x(“your XPath”) and press Enter.

-If the XPath is pointing to any element then that element will be returned as a result.
+If the XPath points to any element, that element will be returned as a result.

 For example:

-< //input[@id=’name_firstlea2”] > is a xpath which you have to execute on browser console.
+< //input[@id=’name_firstlea2”] > is an xpath that you have to execute on the browser console.
 It will search for the input tag with id ‘name_firstlea2’ in HTML Dom.
-If that Xpath matches any condition in the same dom it will return that element or elements.
-If you hover on that returned element that element will get highlighted.
+If that Xpath matches any condition in the same dom, it will return that element or elements.
+If you hover on that returned element, that element will get highlighted.

 Using functions